artem-frolov/yii-sass/README.md

         // Defaults to false
         'enableCompass' => false,

-        // Path to the directory with compiled CSS files.
+        // Path to a directory with compiled CSS files.
-        // Will be created automatically if doesn't exist.
+        // Will be created automatically if it doesn't exist.
-        // Will be chmod'ed if it's not writable by script.
+        // Will be chmod'ed to become writable,
+        // see "writableDirectoryPermissions" parameter.
         // Yii aliases can be used.
         // Defaults to 'application.runtime.sass-compiled'
         'sassCompiledPath' => 'application.runtime.sass-compiled',